 Jokic, Nuggets hold off Spurs 90-86 in Game 7 to advance

-DENVER (AP) – Nikola Jokic had another triple-double, Jamal Murray hit a clutch floater with 36.8 seconds remaining and the Denver Nuggets held off the San Antonio Spurs 90-86 in Game 7 on Saturday night to advance in the postseason for the first time in a decade.
+Nikola Jokic had another triple-double, Jamal Murray hit a clutch floater with 36.8 seconds remaining and the Nuggets held off the Spurs 90-86 in Game 7 on Saturday night to advance in the postseason for the first time in a decade.

+“I love the grit, the resiliency, the toughness we played with tonight,” Nuggets coach Michael Malone said.
+“Even late when they made their run … we never lost our composure.”

 In a matchup between a Denver team with the youngest playoff roster in the West and the savvy Spurs, the second-seeded Nuggets built a 17-point lead in the third quarter only to see it whittled down to two with 52 seconds remaining.

 Jokic finished with 21 points, 15 rebounds and 10 assists, with no pass bigger than the one to set up Murray’s floater.
 DeMar DeRozan had a chance to slice into the deficit but was blocked by Torrey Craig.
-Then, the Spurs couldn’t hear coach Gregg Popovich screaming for a foul over the noise and the Nuggets were able to essentially run out the clock.
+With time running out, Spurs coach Gregg Popovich yelled and yelled for someone to commit a foul, just to prolong the game.
+The roar was too loud.
+The Nuggets were able to essentially run out the time and begin their celebration.

-“It took everybody,” Murray said.
-“Most of all it took the fans. … It’s a great feeling, an amazing feeling.
-We’re having a lot of fun.
-We’re one group.
-We’re united.”

 Since making the Western Conference finals in 2009, the Nuggets have bowed out in the first round on four occasions.
 This was their first playoff appearance in six seasons.